DataDog/documentation/content/en/logs/log_collection/javascript.md

 The following parameters can be used to configure the library to send logs to Datadog:

-* Set `forwardErrorsToLogs` to `false` to turn off automatic front end error collection.
+* Set `forwardErrorsToLogs` to `false` to turn off automatic frontend error collection.
 * Use `addLoggerGlobalContext` to add JSON attributes to all generated logs
 * Set `clientToken` to the value of the client token (**only client tokens can be used in this library**)